 Known by locals as the Queen of the Dolomites, the Marmolada is the highest peak of the region, reaching the dizzy heights of 3343 metres.
 It straddles the regional border between Trentino and Veneto, around 100 kilometres north of Venice.
 The Marmolada is in fact a ridge with a series of summits dropping in altitude from west to east.
 Punta Penia is the highest at 3343 metres, followed by Punta Rocca rising to 3309 metres, Punta Ombretta at 3230 metres, next is Monte Serauta’s 3069 metre peak and finally Pizzo Serauta which stands at 3035 metres.

 Bolzano is one of the major towns in the Dolomites region, and has lots of cultural sights worth making time for.
 It’s one of the best towns to see local life as tourism is not its only industry.
 Belluno is the major town in the eastern Dolomites and offers lots to do in the immediate vicinity.
 It is also the end point of the Alta Via #1 and has loads of accommodation options for that post trek downtime.
 Brixen (Bressanone in Italian) is a historic town not far from the Austrian border where the Tyrolean architecture and surroundings can make you forget you’re in Italy.

-One of the most scenic and celebrated valleys in the Dolomites.
-There is easy access to spectacular hiking routes made all the quicker by several lifts operating throughout the summer as well as during the ski season.
+The Val Gardena is perhaps one of the most scenic and celebrated valleys in the Dolomites.
+There is easy access to some spectacular trails made all the quicker by several lifts operating throughout the summer and the ski season.
 Accessed directly from the Val Gardena is the largest alpine plateau in Europe, the Alpe di Siusi, a truly stunning expanse of undulating pastures fringed by some of the most imposing peaks in the whole Dolomite region.
-There are all sorts of trails in and around the valley and the plateau, some are easy day hikes such as the Sentiero del Pastore, the Shepherds path, which takes in a scenic loop around the base of Sasso Piatto peak.
+There are all sorts of trails in and around the valley and the plateau, some are easy day hikes such as the Sentiero del Pastore, the 'Shepherd's Path', which takes in a scenic loop around the base of Sasso Piatto peak.

-Until the terrible events of the First World War, much of the Dolomites range was not part of Italy, and even though it’s around 100 years since the region was brought under Italian rule, there are lots of corners which still feel decidedly non Italian.
+Until the the First World War, a lot of the Dolomites range were not part of Italy, and even though it’s around 100 years since the region was brought under Italian rule, there are lots of corners which still feel decidedly non Italian.
 Some corners still have a strong Tyrollean identity, which you can spot in the architecture, food, and dominant language.
 The most significant pockets of Ladin speakers remain in the Val di Fassa (where there is a museum of Ladin heritage), Val di Non, Val Gardena and Alta Badia, and for many inhabitants across the Trentino and South Tyrol regions dialect is spoken at home, German is the lingua franca and Italian is only used when necessary.